Red Light Research 2026

 A simple rule

-If a claim about the “best wavelength” does not also describe the treatment setup (distance, dose, schedule, delivery method), it is not a complete claim.
+If a claim about the "best wavelength" doesn't also describe the treatment setup (distance, dose, schedule, delivery method), it's not a complete claim.

 A quiet design shift: control over prescription